Eumundi world Cinema FILM SELECTION

 EUMUNDI WORLD CINEMA MOVIE CHOICES NOW AVAILABLE TO WATCH AT HOME

-The movie choices that didn't make the cut (and the one that did) in the Member's Vote each month are now available from The Nest @Eumundi in Memorial Drive, Eumundi.
-Just pop in to see Melissa, Lizzie or Emma and show your 2017 membership badge.
-Loans are generally for a week, but if you want to extend just let us know.
-Make sure you enjoy one of The Nest's delicious coffees and a cake while you are there.
-Look for a special offer for Eumundi World Cinema members inside the cover.
+The movie choices that didn't make the cut (and the one that did) in the Member's Vote each month are now available to watch at home on movie night.
+Loans are generally for a month, but if you want to extend just let us know.

 The movies available can be either in DVD or Blu-ray format.
 To find out more about the differences between DVD and Blu-ray check out this article written by our president, Arnold Kopff which explains the difference between the two formats.

 If you have difficulty viewing a DVD on your player here is some information about how to 'unlock' the region code to enable viewing.